 The University deducts the required federal and state taxes from an employee’s earnings:

-Tax Filing Resource Page.
+All employees should complete a W-4 tax withholding election.
+For tax filing information (including international), refer to the Service Center’s Tax Filing Resource Page.
 Refer to the UW System Tax Filing Resource page for more information.

 If an employee needs to request a duplicate W2, please complete the Duplicate W-2 Request form.